 The algorithm demonstrated to be effective in eliminating ubiquitous and continuous power line noise at the base frequency (50 Hz), and its odd harmonics, at one geothermal survey site located in Malawi.
-It also effectively reduced the bias of the MT impedance at low frequencies.
+The embedded analog powerline filters of the equipment had not been able to attenuate the noise to obtain unbiased data.
+Our procedure also effectively reduced the bias of the MT impedance at low frequencies.
 The physical consistency of the obtained MT transfer function has been successfully tested by 1D inverse modelling.